GauravRavan/Diwali_Sale_Analysis_Python/README.md

 - **Visual Approach**: Each aspect of the analysis is represented visually with clear, descriptive graphs that offer insights into the spending patterns and trends in the dataset.

 ## Files
-- **Diwali_Sale_Analysis.ipynb**: The Jupyter Notebook containing the complete analysis with code, visualizations, and interpretations.
+- **Diwali_Sales_Analysis.ipynb**: The Jupyter Notebook containing the complete analysis with code, visualizations, and interpretations.
-- **diwali_sales_data.csv**: The dataset used in this analysis, included in the repository for ease of use.
+- **Diwali Sales Data.csv**: The dataset used in this analysis, included in the repository for ease of use.

 ## Insights Gained
 The analysis reveals key insights into customer spending patterns during Diwali, including: